particle-iot/docs/src/content/reference/device-os/firmware.md

 #### data (EventData) - Particle.publish - Publish

-The `EventData` overload does not `ContentType` value because it is used for structured data in a `Variant` and is always encoded as CBOR over-the-air, and JSON in webhooks and other locations.
+The `EventData` overload does not require a `ContentType` value because it is used for structured data in a `Variant` and is always encoded as CBOR over-the-air, and JSON in webhooks and other locations.
 It can optionally include binary data.

 #### contentType